Jiangwb/SeisFlows-manual/docs/index.md

 3. Submit the job to cluster

 ## SeisFlows examples
-The examples link is not available now, you can find SeisFlows examples in my GitHub repositories:
+The example links are not available now.
+You may find SeisFlows examples in my GitHub repositories:
 [SeisFlows Examples](https://github.com/Jiangwb/SeisFlows-examples)
 `Two layer model` - Kernel tests
 `Foothill model`  - Body/surface wave FWI tests
 `Marmousi model`  - Body/surface wave FWI tests
-Will upload more examples in the future
+I will upload more examples in the future.

 ## Project layout